Dual Degree, MBA/MS in Finance

 MBA/MS in Finance Admission Prerequisites

 - Mathematics admission prerequisite.
 Calculus is not required for admission to the MS in Finance.
-However, applicants who wish to pursue careers in investments or risk management, as well as those who wish to earn Chartered Financial Analysts (CFA) credentials, are strongly recommended to satisfy the Mathematics admission requirement with a college level Calculus course.
+However, applicants who wish to pursue careers in investments or risk management, as well as those who wish to earn Chartered Financial Analyst (CFA) credentials, are strongly recommended to satisfy the Mathematics admission requirement with a college level Calculus course.

 MBA/MS in Finance Curriculum